matter-labs/zksync-web-era-docs/docs/dev/tools/python.md

 ```

-## Deploying a contract with create method
+## Deploying a contract with Create
-With zkSync, you can deploy contract using the `create` method, by simply building the contract into a binary format and deploying to the zkSync network.
+With zkSync, you can deploy a contract using the `create` method, by simply building the contract into a binary format and deploying it to the zkSync network.

 In the next steps, we will guide you through how it works.